captainavinit/Awesome-Android/README.md

 - [Audio](http://www.aimp.ru/) - 32 bit audio processing and multi-format playback. ![Freeware][freeware icon]
 - [AIMP](http://www.aimp.ru/) - 32 bit audio processing and multi-format playback. ![Freeware][freeware icon]

+## Contributing

+Want to contribute?
+Feel free to fork the project and send merge requests when you are done.
+Be sure to follow [these rules](Contributing.md).

 ## License